carolinee228/FOSS4G-Access-To-Services/README.md

 Before you begin, you must have the following software:

 1. **QGIS (version 3.28 or newer)**: If you do not have it, download it from [qgis.org](https://qgis.org/en/site/forusers/download.html).
 2. **This GitHub Repository**: You need all the data and script files.
+Either clone or download the repo as a zip (and extract)

 ---